 You may Edit or Add keyframes to your sequence at any point.

 If you want even more control over the framing of your shot, use the Free Camera mode within the Skill Settings to manually control the camera movement while Skydio flies the spline autonomously.

 [note text="If you need to take manual control at any time, you can press the red “X” button in the top right and your keyframes will automatically be saved."]

-The Skydio app will automatically save your KeyFrame spline across flights, giving you the ability to load a KeyFrame sequence from a previous flight.
+Your KeyFrame spline is automatically saved across flights, giving you the ability to load a KeyFrame sequence from a previous flight.

-In order to fly the same spline, make sure you take off from the exact same position and exact same orientation as your previous flight.
-If you move your launch position, your keyframes will move too.
-After launching, open the KeyFrame skill and go into the settings menu.
-You will then see an option to load your previous keyframes.
+To fly the same spline, ensure that you launch from the same position and same orientation as your previous flight.
+After launching, select the KeyFrame skill settings menu and load your previous keyframes.

 Explore related articles for additional information:

 If you have questions or need additional support—feel free to reach out!
 Skydio Support